nbiada/multiclient-wasm-example/README.md

 Example of Multiple WASM Client in Blazor project.

 ## Description
 This application demonstrate the use of **Multiple Client Application** in a Blazor WASM project.

+Each application will running on a different port or host name.
+The Blazor Server project, via the Web API controllers, will provide the data for both projects.

 From original question by _alexsey bobrovitch_ on [Stackoverflow](https://stackoverflow.com/questions/68837851/file-framework-blazor-webassembly-js-is-not-found-in-hosted-application)